petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-page-publishing.md

 Only the alterations to the selected child pages are published.

-{bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` To manually export a site and select only alterations from the child page,
+{bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` To export a site manually and select only alterations from the child page,

 !!! important
-    This feature is currently behind a release feature flag (LPS-199086).
+    Currently, this feature is behind a release feature flag (LPS-199086).
 Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 1. With the parent and the child page in place, open the *Site Menu* (![Global Menu](../../../images/icon-product-menu.png)), expand *Publishing*, and select *Export*.